ChrisGordon888/Challenge9_ProfessionalREADME-Generator/README.md

 ## Description

-This is a README.md generator tool that allows developers to quickly create a professional README for their new projects.
-The README generated includes the title of your project and sections for Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.
+This is a README.md generator tool that allows developers to quickly create a professional README.md for their new projects.
+The README.md generated includes the title of your project and sections for Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.

 ## Table of Contents